JunoBench: A Benchmark Dataset of Crashes in Python Machine Learning Jupyter Notebooks: Related work

+\paragraph{Script-based ML bug benchmarks} Early ML bug benchmarks primarily target ML/DL projects implemented as Python scripts.
+Defect4ML~\cite{morovatiBugsMachineLearningbased2023} by Morovati et al. contains 100 reproducible bugs collected from \textit{TensorFlow/Keras} projects using sources such as GitHub, Stack Overflow, and prior studies~\cite{zhangEmpiricalStudyTensorFlow2018, wardatDeepLocalizeFaultLocalization2021, NikanjamFaultDetection2021, islamRepairDNN2020}.
+The benchmark includes real faults and executable artifacts, but focuses on \textit{TensorFlow/Keras} programs and mixes crashes with other defect types such as performance regressions.
+Moreover, the artifacts are program scripts rather than Jupyter notebooks.

+Liang et al.~\cite{liangGDefect4DLDatasetGeneral2022} proposed gDefects4DL, a curated dataset of 64 DL bugs drawn from \textit{TensorFlow/Keras} and \textit{PyTorch} projects.
+Similar to Defect4ML, it provides reproducible buggy and fixed program versions, but mixes multiple defect categories and targets script-based projects rather than notebook workflows.

+At a larger scale, Kim et al. introduced Denchmark~\cite{kimDenchmarkBugBenchmark2021}, which comprises 4,577 bug reports from DL projects.
+While offering broad coverage of reported issues, it does not provide reproduction-ready artifacts, making it unsuitable for studies requiring program execution or tool evaluation~\cite{zhuBugsBenchmarksComprehensive2025a}.

-Several ML studies have released bug datasets as byproducts.
-Zhang~\etal~\cite{zhangEmpiricalStudyTensorFlow2018} compiled 151 reproduced TensorFlow bugs in their empirical study.
-Wu~\etal~\cite{wuTensfaDetectingRepairing2021} introduce Tensfa for tensor shape mismatches in TensorFlow/Keras applications.
-A key limitation of the datasets by Zhang~\etal~\cite{zhangEmpiricalStudyTensorFlow2018} and Wu~\etal~\cite{wuTensfaDetectingRepairing2021} is their reliance on outdated Python and TensorFlow versions without precise dependency details, reducing their relevance and reproducibility for modern ML development~\cite{jahangirovaRealFaultsDeep2024}.
+Other datasets have emerged as byproducts of empirical studies.
+For example, Zhang et al.~\cite{zhangEmpiricalStudyTensorFlow2018} reproduced 151 \textit{TensorFlow} bugs in an empirical study, and Tensfa~\cite{wuTensfaDetectingRepairing2021} focuses on tensor shape mismatches in \textit{TensorFlow/Keras} programs.
+These datasets provide valuable insight into ML fault characteristics but they are specialized either by ML libraries (e.g., \textit{TensorFlow}) or bug type (e.g., tensor shape mismatches) and target Python scripts.
+Moreover, they are not designed as executable benchmarks with reproducible environments and explicit library dependency specifications, limiting their relevance and reproducibility to modern ML development~\cite{jahangirovaRealFaultsDeep2024}.

-All of the above studies target ML applications written in Python scripts (\texttt{.py} file) instead of Jupyter notebooks (\texttt{.ipynb}).
-While several notebook datasets exist, they focus on general notebook usage~\cite{Grotov22notebook, quarantaKGTorrentDatasetPython2021}, reproducibility~\cite{wangRestoreExecution2021}, or quality analysis~\cite{pimentelLargeScaleStudyQuality2019, quarantaElicitingBestPractices2022}, and do not include bug benchmarks.
-De Santana~\etal~\cite{desantanaBugAnalysisJupyter2024} conducted an empirical study of bugs in Jupyter notebook projects.
-Their dataset lacks reproducible artifacts such as actual buggy and fixed notebook versions, environments, or test inputs.

-In contrast, JunoBench targets crashes in ML notebooks, providing reproducible buggy and fixed notebook pairs and input data.
-To our best knowledge, it is the first benchmark dataset of ML notebook crashes.
-Furthermore, while prior benchmarks~\cite{morovatiBugsMachineLearningbased2023, liangGDefect4DLDatasetGeneral2022, zhangEmpiricalStudyTensorFlow2018, wuTensfaDetectingRepairing2021} center on TensorFlow/Keras and PyTorch, JunoBench spans a wider range of ML libraries, capturing popular libraries used in real-world ML development.
-Moreover, while many existing benchmarks~\cite{morovatiBugsMachineLearningbased2023, liangGDefect4DLDatasetGeneral2022, wardatDeepLocalizeFaultLocalization2021} require an individual environment setup per case, we provide a unified execution environment to ensure that all cases can be reproduced consistently with a one-time setup.